cybertraining-dsc/fa20-523-316/project/project.md

 Completed major part of the notebook, uploaded only neccessary files and modified the code.

 November 16:
-- Theoretical Results derived and compared with actual results.
+- Theoretical results were derived and compared with actual results, posted at sub section 6.

-## 7. Refernces
+## 8. Refernces

 [^1]: missing text <https://www.kaggle.com/kerneler/starter-2020-united-states-e6a4facf-a>